What is FICare?

 Family Integrated Care, or FICare, is a term you may hear a lot on the neonatal unit.
 The aim of FICare is to create a good working partnership between parents and the staff on the neonatal unit, so you become actively involved in the care of your baby from admission through to discharge, you play a key role in information sharing and decision making relating to the care of your baby, and are encouraged to engage with the neonatal team as much as possible.
 Within the FICare model you will be supported and encouraged to tend to your baby’s everyday needs.

 Parent Education Sessions

-Research shows that integrating parents into the team caring for the baby can have a positive effect on health and well being of the baby and their parents.
+Research shows that integrating parents into the team caring for the baby can have a positive effect on the health and well being of the baby and their parents.
 FICare empowers parents to be parents on the neonatal unit.
-FIcare increases the parents confidence in caring for their baby and is proven to increase breastfeeding rates and readmission to hospital once the baby has been discharged from neonatal care.
-FICare also promotes bonding and attachment and can have a positive impact on parents mental health.
+FIcare increases the parents’ confidence in caring for their baby and is proven to increase breastfeeding rates and readmission to hospital once the baby has been discharged from neonatal care.
+FICare also promotes bonding and attachment and can have a positive impact on the parents’ mental health.

 Our peer support volunteers work with the neonatal units to support FICare, especially around parent education.
 We have a good working partnership with the North West Neonatal Operational Delivery Network and we have been part of the special interest group involved in rolling out FICare across the North West.